 - When do I have to file reports?

 - January & July Continuing Reports

 - Pre-Primary Report

 - September Report

 - Pre-Election Report

 - Due dates depend on the report.
 Please see the updated filing calendar for specific due dates.

 - Where do I file reports?

 - All reports are filed online in CFIS (cfis.wi.gov).

-Committees must continue to file reports after the date of the election they participated in.
+Committees must continue to file reports after the date of their election regardless of whether they win.
 Certain committees may request an exemption from filing reports, or request termination.